LucasHartmannKI/MMS-LLM/README.md

 <div style="text-align: center;">
     <img src="assets/dialogue.jpg" alt="Dialogue_Teaser" width=100% >
 </div>
-We introduce <b>MMS-LLM, a multi-modal large language model capable of understanding LiDAR point clouds of objects.</b> It perceives object types, geometric structures, and appearance without concerns for ambiguous depth, occlusion, or viewpoint dependency. <b>We collect a novel dataset comprising 660K simple and 70K complex point-text instruction pairs</b> to enable a two-stage training strategy.
-To rigorously evaluate our model's perceptual abilities and its generalization capabilities, <b>we used two benchmarks: Generative 3D Object Classification and 3D Object Captioning, assessed through different evaluation methods.</b>
+We introduce <b>MMS-LLM, a multi-modal large language model capable of understanding LiDAR point clouds of objects.</b> It perceives object types, geometric structures, and appearance without concerns for ambiguous depth, occlusion, or viewpoint dependency.
+This study aims to improve PointLLM’s ability to process LiDAR point clouds without relying on color information.
+We used typical laser scanning information (Intensity) to replace the missing color details in LiDAR point clouds.
+We designed a framework to automatically extract point cloud instances and generate text instructions.
+Using this framework, we created a new dataset with 4.1K LiDAR point cloud instances, 4.1K simple point-to-text instruction pairs, and 3.6K complex instruction pairs.
+Through this dataset, we fine-tuned the LLM.
+To rigorously evaluate the perceptual and generalization capabilities of the fine-tuned LLM, we employed an evaluation method based on GPT-4/ChatGPT.
+Experimental results demonstrate that our trained MMS-LLM 7B v1 outperforms the existing PointLLM 7B v1.2 in handling LiDAR point cloud data.

 ## 🔥 News